abinandprakash9-design/sales-dashboard/README.md

-# sales-dashboard
+# factory-downtime-dashboard
-sales data analysis using Excel and Tableau
+industrial data analysis using Excel and Tableau